lukasodaniel/AlphaZeroConnect4Assistant/README.md

 ## Using concepts from AlphaZero on Connect4 for applications in enabling technologies

 This project is a fork of [this repo](https://github.com/AppliedDataSciencePartners/DeepReinforcementLearning) which was written about in detail in [this article](https://medium.com/applied-data-science/how-to-build-your-own-alphazero-ai-using-python-and-keras-7f664945c188).
 Over the course of half a semester I modified this to be run UNC's Olympia server, trained several different networks, and created a small web app to hand test the progress of the different trained players.
-I then used the
+I then used the trained network to recommended moves, with the intention of increasing accessibility of the strategic game to all cognitive abilities.

 ## Getting Started